The new 2019 Eco-Loo Capture replaces both the previous Eco-Loo Capture and Mini Capture

 - Kick trim around base

-As mentioned above, by default, we fit an standard oak toilet seat, although you can also specify a white plastic soft-close seat if you prefer.
+As mentioned above, by default, we fit an standard oak toilet seat, although you can also specify a white plastic soft-close seat if you prefer at no additional cost.

 The optional 12 volt fan provides continuous ventilation and is ideal when you either want to use less cover material or in a holiday let situation where guests might be new to compost toilets.
 The fan connects to standard 50mm rigid pipework (again, available from DIY stores and builders merchants) and can vent outside where odours will dissipate rapidly.
 Alternatively, you can just use a cover material such as wood shavings.